 In addition, the large storeroom and cellar receives its lighting requirements through solar domes.
 These domes were installed to further reduce our reliance on carbon-based energy production.

-We took this leap of faith in 2010 to incorporate renewable energy on the farm and it was 100% the right thing to do.
+We took this leap of faith in 2010 to incorporate sustainable renewable energy on the farm and it was 100% the right thing to do.
 It has made a positive impact on our carbon footprint, which is critical to addressing the global climate crisis.

-To address water conservation in the vineyards, aside from 40ha of dry land vineyard, the remaining 130ha is all irrigated via a drip irrigation system.
+To address water conservation in the vineyards, aside from 40ha of dry land vineyard, the remaining 130ha is all irrigated via a sustainable drip irrigation system.

 Vineyard moisture is measured using “Neutron Probes” and the vines are only irrigated when absolutely necessary and wastage is eliminated.
 In 2017 we installed a rainwater harvesting system.
 All roof water is diverted from the roofs through rudimentary filters into the irrigation dams.
 In a normal rainfall year this provides six million litres of quality rainwater.
 Drainage water and run off from the property is also stored in these dams.